t-da-costa/t-da-costa.github.io/content/projects.md

   #     text: One day this page will be updated with some past projects or work in progress I currently have.
   - block: collection
     content:
-     title: Some Projects
+     title: Miscellaneous Projects
-     text: A list of selected projects done during my bachelors or masters; most of them are in English.
+     text: A list of selected projects done during my bachelors or masters.
      filters:
        folders:
        - project